storacha/RFC/rfc/ipni-w3c.md

 ```

 - `ProviderID` libp2p peer ID of w3s service that creates advertisements.
 - `Addresses` the most recent value of this is returned with lookups for any CID in any advertisement.
 It will contain the multiaddr form of the claims service URL.
-This is where the the content claims bucket is retrieved from when presented with the bucket CID.
+This is where the the content claims bundle is retrieved from when presented with the bundle CID.
-- `Signature` Signature over all ad created using private key matching `ProviderID`.
+- `Signature` Signature over all advertisement data.
+Created using private key matching `ProviderID`.
-- `ContextID` must be the byte encoded form of the CAR CID.
+- `ContextID` byte encoded form of the blob CID.
-- `Entries` must be the CID of an `EntryChunk` for a subset (or all) of the multihashes in the CAR.
+- `Entries` must be the CID of an `EntryChunk` for a subset (or all) of the multihashes in the blob.
-- `Metadata` encodes the CID of the content claims bucket.
-Possibly the CARx-index location claim as an optimization, to be added later.
+- `Metadata` encodes the CID of the content claims bundle.
 - `IsRm` is used when removing all advertisement(s) that have that context ID and deleting all associated multihash indexes from IPNI.

 See: [Encoding the IPNI Advertisement](#encoding-the-ipni-advertisement)

-The Advertisement should then be available for consumption by indexer nodes per the [Advertisement Transfer](https://github.com/ipni/specs/blob/main/IPNI.md#advertisement-transfer) section of the IPNI spec.
+The Advertisement should then be available for consumption by IPNI nodes per the [Advertisement Transfer](https://github.com/ipni/specs/blob/main/IPNI.md#advertisement-transfer) section of the IPNI spec.

 The w3s service is responsible for creating advertisements.
 Having users publish the advertisements is not practical as that would require the user to maintain an advertisement chain and serve a network endpoint from which indexers can fetch the advertisements.

 #### Encoding the IPNI Advertisement

-The set of multihashes within one CAR must be encoded as 1 Advertisement, having 1 or more `EntryChunk` blocks. `EntryChunk` blocks are an array of multihashes with a link to a next block, if there is one.
+The set of multihashes within one blob must be encoded as 1 Advertisement.
+If a blob is partitioned into multiple sub-blobs this still generates one advertisement as there is still one content claims bundle.
+See [Handling Partitioned Data](#handling-partitioned-data).

+Each advertisement encodes the multihashes into 1 or more `EntryChunk` blocks. `EntryChunk` blocks are an array of multihashes with a link to a next block, if there is another block.
 The `EntryChunk` serves a similar purpose as [HTTP chunking](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 A typical block will have 16k multihashes in it.

-A CARx-index encodes a set of multihashes.
-Mapping from an index to an `EntryChunk` requires parsing the index and encoding the multihashes it contains with the EntryChunk IPLD schema.
+An inclusion claim encodes a set of multihashes.
+Mapping from an index to an `EntryChunk` requires the inclusion claim and encoding the multihashes it contains with the EntryChunk IPLD schema.

 ```ipldsch
 type EntryChunk struct {